cbaggers/varjo/README.md

 ### Cloning

 Whist it is recommended to get Varjo from quicklisp, if you clone please note that `master` is not the stable branch.
 Please use `release-quicklisp` for the stable code that will be in the next Varjo release.

+#### Name Origins

+- Varjo is 'shadow' in Finnish
+- Vari is 'shadow' in Estonian